 The hands move over the dial itself, pointing at the hour markers to indicate the time.

 Kind of like traffic signs showing you which way to go.

 The actual numeric labels on the watch face, usually 1 to 12.

 Hour markers label the time just like measurement lines label volume on a measuring cup.

 Small metal pieces that attach the watch case to the straps.

 Just like the actual lug nuts that hold your tire to your car's axle.

-Similar to the crown.
+Also called a push piece or button, the pusher is similar to the crown.
 A button on the side of the watch that controls other functions, like the date.

 The crown of a watch is akin to the main temperature adjuster on your thermostat, while the pusher is more like the buttons you might use to set specific temperature schedules.
 Used for more advanced functions.